View Mary Girrens's Notice on Kansas.com and share memories

-WHEELING, WV-Girrens, Sister Mary Alice daughter of Bernadine Seiwert and Frank Girrens, died in Wheeling Hospital on March 12, 2019.
-Sister Mary Alice was born at home on August 16, 1939, in Goddard, Kansas in St. Mark Parish.
-Sister Mary Alice graduated high school on May 23, 1957 and entered the Congregation of St. Joseph in Wichita, Kansas on September 8, 1957.
-She held a Master of Arts degree in Business and Management Administration from Webster University, St. Louis.
-Her health care ministry included X-ray technology, hospital administration and mission services in Hayward, California; Ponca City, Oklahoma; Pratt, Kansas; and in Wichita, Kansas.
-She served two terms on the leadership team of the Wichita congregation, from 1984-1992 and another term from 2004-2007, when the Congregation of St. Joseph was formed.
-Sister Mary Alice was the Administrator/Coordinator of Mount St. Joseph Convent in Wheeling, West Virginia, from 2007 until her retirement in January, 2015.
-Since her retirement, she became active in service to Holy Family Day Care and with the crafts for our annual Spaghetti Dinner and Craft Sale.
-Members of her family were wonderful donors of crafts for the sale as well as a beautiful handmade quilt each year that was used as the main raffle.
-Each year her family came from Kansas to work with the sisters at the craft show.
-In addition to her parents, Sister Mary Alice was preceded in death by her brother, Francis Girrens.
-She is survived by her sister, Eileen Harrington and her husband Gerald; brother Roman and his wife Gloria; brother Leo and his wife Francis; sister-in-law Arlene; nieces Tammy Nigus and Paula Heimerman and nephew Brian Girrens.
-In addition to the members of her community, she is survived by many friends and co-workers.
-Family and friends will be received from 1:00-9:00 p.m. on Thursday, March 14, 2019 at Mount St. Joseph chapel, 137 Mount St. Joseph Road, Wheeling, where vigil services will be held.
-Mass of Christian Burial will be celebrated at 11:00 a.m. on Friday, March 15, 2019 in the Mount St. Joseph chapel with Rev. Jim Conroy as celebrant.
-Interment will be held at a later date in Mount St. Mary Convent Cemetery.
-Online condolences may be expressed at www.altmeyerfuneralhomes.com.
+Girrens, Sister Mary Alice Girrens, Sister Mary Alice, 79, daughter of Bernadine Seiwert and Frank Girrens, died in the Wheeling, WV Hospital on March 12, 2019.
+The middle child of five, she was born at home on August 16, 1939, on a farm north of Goddard, KS in St. Mark Parish.
+After graduating from high school in 1957, she entered the Congregation of St. Joseph in Wichita, KS September 8, 1957.
+Sister Mary Alice received a Bachelor's degree from St. Mary of the Plains College in Dodge City, KS and held a Masters of Arts degree in Business and Management Administration from Webster University, St. Louis.
+Sister Mary Alice's health care ministry included X-ray technology, hospital administration and mission services in Hayward, California; Ponca City, Oklahoma; Pratt, Kansas; and in Wichita, Kansas.
+From 1984-1992 she served two terms on the leadership team of the Wichita congregation and another term from 2004-2007, at which time the new Congregation of St. Joseph was formed.
+In 2007, Sister Mary Alice moved to Wheeling, WV to become the Administrator/Coordinator of Mt.
+St. Joseph Convent in Wheeling.
+Upon her retirement in 2015 she became active in service to Holy Family Day Care in Wheeling and participated in activities supported by the Congregation in Wheeling.
+Preceding her in death were her parents, brother, Francis Girrens, half-sisters Rosemarie Guebelle and Marguerite Guebelle.
+She is survived by her sister, Eileen (Gerald) Harrington, brothers Roman (Gloria), and Leo (Kay), sister-in law Arlene Girrens, numerous nieces and nephews as well as members of the Congregation, many friends and co-workers.
+Homecoming will be Sunday March 17 at 2:00 p.m. and a Vigil Service at 6:30 p.m.
+The Memorial Mass is scheduled on Monday March 18 at 10:30 p.m. with burial to follow in Mt.
+St. Mary's Cemetery.
+Memorials in her name may be made to Holy Family Day Care, 161 Edgington Ln.
+Wheeling, WV 26003; Dear Neighbor Ministry, or Sisters of St. Joseph Retirement Fund, Mt.
+St. Mary's Convent 3700 E. Lincoln, Wichita, KS 67218.

 |